The name Cheryl is the english variant of the french name "Cherie". A girl's name meaning "darling".

 Behavior with other dogs:

-She appears to be selective when it comes to her interaction with other dogs and can be a little reactive if challenged.
-At this point we believe she should be an only pet.
+Cheryl is at best "selective" when it comes to other dogs, if not hostile.
+We believe she should be an only pet.
 She is much a people-dog anyway and would shine as the only 4-legged princess in a home and have all the attention.

 Behavior with other animals:

 Unknown but a home with a cat is not recommended.

 She's an all around great dog, smart, obedient and eager to please.
 She's been enrolled in obedience class and loves it.
 She knows all the basic commands.
 She also seems to be housebroken and never had any accident in her kennel, or in the shelter's playrooms or inside her foster home.

 Volunteers have reported that she is great on walks - Pulls a little when something piques her interest but is responsive.